 The Trust follows investment guidelines and operating policies.
 The following is a summary of the investment guidelines and operating policies as outlined in the Amended and Restated Declaration of Trust.
-For further details and additional information, please refer to the Amended and Restated Declaration of Trust as posted on SEDAR (www.sedar.com).
+For further details and additional information, please refer to the Amended and Restated Declaration of Trust as posted on SEDAR+ (www.sedarplus.ca).